-User Level Failure Mitigation (ULFM) is a set of new interfaces for MPI that enables message passing applications to restore MPI functionality affected by process failures.
+User Level Failure Mitigation (ULFM) is a set of new interfaces for MPI that enables message-passing applications to restore MPI functionality affected by process failures.
 The MPI implementation is spared the expense of internally taking protective and corrective automatic actions against failures.
 Instead, it can prevent any fault-related deadlock situation by reporting operations wherein the completions were rendered impossible by failures.

-Find out more at http://fault-tolerance.org/
+Find out more at https://fault-tolerance.org/